 - Beach: The hotel sits on a private section of Psarou Beach, known for its calm waters, upscale beach club, and luxury shopping and dining.
-Psarou is a Blue Flag beach tucked into a bay surrounded by cliffs that shield it from the wind.
+Psarou tucked into a bay surrounded by cliffs that shield it from the wind.
 Unlike neighboring Platis Gialos Beach, Psarou is not on the water taxi or bus route, which keeps the worst of the crowds down, though it can still be quite busy in the high season.
 Platis Gialos Beach is only a 5-minute walk away for more restaurant and beach club options.
 The beach is also where the bus into Mykonos Town stops (the hotel also has a free, hourly shuttle during high season) and the water taxi port for the route running from Ornos Beach to Elia Beach is located.

 - View: 97 rooms, suites, and villas have side sea, full sea, or direct sea views.
 6 entry-level rooms have garden or inland views.

 - Kitchen: The Royal Blu Mansion Villa has a full kitchen.